 A prenuptial agreement is essentially a legally binding agreement made before a couple gets married or enters into a civil partnership.
-The agreement deals with what should happen to assets of the couple in the event of divorce, though various additions can also be made including provisions and recommendations for alimony and the division of property.
-Prenuptial contracts often go by alternate names, such as ante nuptial agreements or premarital agreements; however, the usage is the same preseved at Law Office of Joyce Holcomb.
+The agreement deals with what should happen to assets of the couple in the event of divorce, through various additions can also be made including provisions and recommendations for alimony and the division of property.
+Prenuptial contracts often go by alternate names, such as antenuptial agreements or premarital agreements; however, the usage is the same preserved at Law Office of Joyce Holcomb.

 The popularity of prenuptial agreements has increased since the turn of the 21st century, though they were not unheard of before then.
 This is attributed by lawyers to an increase in media coverage of high profile divorces, which often sees as exceedingly wealthy individual divorcing someone of lesser means – and being forced to sacrifice up to half of their fortune and can be solved at Law Office of Joyce Holcomb, a family law firm in San Bernardino.

 A prenuptial agreement is recognized by all 50 states of America, though they are not always followed verbatim.
 Often, discretion is required in cases where wealth and income have increased – or significantly decreased – between the time of the agreement and the time of the divorce.
 A prenuptial agreement can be appealed against if the party that stands to lose out is unhappy, though just cause must be given for doing so.
 American courts tend to uphold and recognize prenuptial agreements as they are, but it is worth remembering that these agreements are not a final line.
 It is possible for either party to challenge a prenuptial.